dell/csm-docs/content/docs/deployment/csmoperator/modules/authorization.md

       - Update the Authorization config version and karavi-authorization-proxy image.

 >__Note__:
-> - In Authorization module upgrade, only `n-1` to `n` upgrade is supported, e.g. if the current observability version is `v1.8.x`, it can be upgraded to `1.9.x`.
+> - In Authorization module upgrade, only `n-1` to `n` upgrade is supported, e.g. if the current authorization version is `v1.8.x`, it can be upgraded to `1.9.x`.